ChuyingHe/ChuyingHe.github.io/docs/architect/complete_guide/memi-6.md

 Service is like Console, but:

 - no UI at all
 - manages by Service Manager in the OS

+!!! note "Service Manager"
+    Service Manager is a system tool responsible for managing services, daemons, and other background processes.
+For example `systemd` in Ubuntu, Fedora, CentOS, and Debian system.

 Services App are best for systems that require: